 Melissa received her BA in Music from the University of Chicago.
-Her current research focuses on how musicians teach political notions of place through sound, specifically focusing on classical Arabic music pedagogy in Jordan.
+Her current research focuses on the relationship between classical Arab music pedagogy and humanitarianism in Jordan.

-Levantine and Gulf music, theories of place and place-making, migration studies, secularism and secularity, affective labor, phenomenology, sound studies, sound and violence, temporality, late Ottoman studies
+Levantine and Gulf music, critical anthropology of development, humanitarianism, theories of place and place-making, critical refugee studies, secularism and secularity, affective labor, phenomenology, sound studies, sound and violence, temporality, late Ottoman studies